I love hummingbirds. These tiny birds are amazing and so fun to watch. Are you looking to attract hummingbirds to your Phoenix, Arizona garden?

 - Salvia Greggi or Autumn Sage

 You can also supplement feeding with sugar water.

 To encourage hummingbirds to return every season you may need to supplement feeding with a hummingbird feeder.
 Best of all you only need two ingredients: water and sugar.
 To mimic nature provide a 25% sugar to water solution.

 - Boil 4 cups of water

 - Once sugar has resolved remove the pot from the stove to cool.

-- When formula has cooled pour into your supplemental hummingbird feeders
+- When formula has cooled pour into your hummingbird feeders

-- Putting red dye in your water is not necessary and can harm hummingbirds
+- Do not use dye.
+Putting red dye in your water is not necessary and can harm hummingbirds

 I can fill three hummingbird feeders with this recipe.

 How to take Care of Your Hummingbird Feeder